OndraZizka/csv-cruncher/README.md

 4. Consider donating to [HSQLDB "SupportWare"](http://hsqldb.org/web/supportware.html).

+## What didn't fit elsewhere..

+#### Custom SQL functions

+CsvCruncher adds a couple of SQL functions to HSQLDB.

+* `jsonSubtree(path, json)` - Returns a json subtree (as JSON) at a given slash-separated path (`foo/bar`).
+Arrays not supported, but could be added.

+* `jsonLeaf(path, json)` - Like above, but expects the node to be a scalar, and returns the raw value rather than JSON serialization of it.

+* `jsonLeaves(pathToArray STRING, leavesSubpath STRING, json STRING, nullOnNonArray BOOLEAN)` - returns the leaves form an array, extracted from the given subpath (of each item in that array).
+Returns it serialized to JSON - due to limitations of HSQLDB.
+Expects the leaves to be scalar.

+* ~~`jsonSubtrees(pathToArray, subpath, json)`~~ - Not implemented.
+It would do the same as `jsonLeaves()`, except it would put the sub-nodes (rather than only scalars) to an array of subtrees.
+Let me know if you need it.
+(The reason why `jsonSubtrees()` is missing is that originally, `jsonLeaves()` was supposed to return a SQL type `ARRAY`, but that is not supported by HSQLDB.)

+#### Memories

-*Easter Egg: The original text I sent to JBoss mailing list when introducing the tool in 2011 :)*
+ The original text I sent to JBoss mailing list when introducing the tool in 2011 :)*

 > Hi,
 >